vaab/tryton-documentation/developer_guide/getting_started.rst

 * __init__.py
 * library.py

-Lets see the contents and purpose of each one in detail:
+Let's see the contents and purpose of each one in detail:

 tryton.cfg
 ~~~~~~~~~~

 This file must be present at the root of your module's directory.
 It contains the version of the module and a list of the
 xml files the module contains.
 Our module does not contain any xml files yet.
 It may also include a list of the modules it depends on.
-We will see, later, the correct syntax to include those references.
+Later, we will see the correct syntax to include those references.

 ::

     [tryton]
     version=2.8.0

 In the example above, we are stating that this module is meant to be used with Tryton 2.8.0.
-If you want, you can check
+You can check
-the existing modules' tryton.cfg files to see their respective structure.
+the tryton.cfg files of the existing modules to view their respective structure.

 \__init__.py
 ~~~~~~~~~~~~

 This file must be present at the root of your module's directory.
-It serves two main purposes: it transforms your directory into a Python visible package (according to Python general rules) ant it also registers in the *Pool* the entity classes of the module.
+It serves two main purposes: it transforms your directory into a Python visible package (according to Python general rules) ant it also registers in the *Pool*, the entity classes of the module.

 For now, you can think of the *Pool* as a "in memory synchronized image" of your database, because Tryton follows the so called *active record* pattern.
-Tryton takes care of database table creation and of the mapping between the in memory representation of the entity and the respective columns in the database.
-It also takes care of the synchronization of the data loaded in your in memory entities and the persistent data on the database.
+Tryton takes care of database table creation and of the mapping between the in-memory representation of the entity and the respective columns in the database.
+It also takes care of the synchronization of the data loaded in your in-memory entities and the persistent data on the database.

-Whenever we are building a module in Tryton, we will deal with a high-level, object-oriented representation of our entities.
+Whenever we are building a module in Tryton, we deal with a high-level, object-oriented representation of our entities.
-We are, in most part, free from writing explicit SQL or python-sql instructions.
-But in order for this *magic* to happen, Tryton's *Pool* must be "aware" of the existence of you entity classes.
+Generally, we are free from writing explicit SQL or python-sql instructions, but in order for this *magic* to happen, Tryton's *Pool* must be "aware" of the existence of your entity classes.

 ::